 We also validate these results using student's t-test at 95% confidence level.
-Figure 3 illustrates the pvalues which are 0.0453 between FCFS and Proposed schemes and 0.0137 between Multi-level queue and Proposed schedulers.
-Similarly, Figures 5 and 6 demonstrate the end-to- end delay of all types of data traffic over a number of zones and levels, respectively.
-From these results, we find that the Circular Wait and Preemptive DMP task scheduling scheme outperforms FCFS, and Multilevel Queue scheduler in terms of end-to-end data
+Figure 3 illustrates the p-values which are 0.0453 between FCFS and DMP schemes and 0.0137 between Multi-level queue and DMP schedulers.
+Similarly, Figures 5 and 6 demonstrate the end-to-end delay of all types of data traffic over a number of zones and levels, respectively.
+From these results, we find that the Circular Wait and Preemptive DMP task scheduling scheme outperforms FCFS, and Multilevel Queue scheduler in terms of end-to-end data transmission delay.

-Multilevel Queue scheduler in terms of end-to-end data transmission delay.
 This is because in the proposed scheme, the tasks that arrive from the lower level nodes are given higher priority than the tasks at the current node.
 Thus, the average data transmission delay is shortened.

-Fig 5 shows the p-values of student's t- test, which are 0.01156 between Multi-level and DMP schedulers, 0.000000005 between FCFS and DMP schedulers.
-Thus, Proposed outperforms both FCFS and Multi-level queue schedulers at 95% confidence interval.
-Figures 7 - 10 demonstrate that the Proposed task scheduler has better performance than the FCFS, and Multilevel Queue scheduler in terms of average task waiting time, both for realtime tasks, and all types of tasks.
+Queue scheduler in terms of average task waiting time, both for realtime tasks, and all types of tasks.
 We have already explained the possible reasons for this performance differences.
-We also perform student's t-test at a 95% confidence level and find the p-value to be less than 0.05 in most cases.
+We also perform student's ttest at a 95% confidence level and find the p-value to be less than 0.05 in most cases.
 This test validates our claim about the performance of the proposed scheduling scheme.
-Using the concept of three-level priority queues at each node, the proposed Circular Wait and Preemptive DMP task scheduling scheme allows different types of data packets to be processed based on their priorities.
+Using the concept of three-level priority queues at each node, the proposed DMP task scheduling scheme allows different types of data packets to be processed based on their priorities.

 Since real-time and emergency data should be processed with the minimum end-to-end delay, they are processed with the highest priority, and can preempt tasks with lower priorities located in the two other queues.
 On the other hand, in existing multilevel queue schedulers, a task with the highest hop count is given the highest priority.
-Hence, realtime tasks are prioritized over other task types only if their hop counts are higher than those of non-realtime tasks.
-Moreover, in FCFS and multilevel queue schedulers, the estimated processing time of a task is not considered when deciding the priority of a task.
-Thus, FCFS and Multilevel Queue schedulers exhibit longer task waiting times and end-toend delays, in comparison to the Circular Wait and Preemptive DMP task scheduling scheme.
+Hence, real-time tasks are prioritized over other task types only if their hop counts are higher than those of non-real-time tasks.
+Moreover, in FCFS and multilevel queue schedulers, the estimated processing time of a task is noconsidered when deciding the priority of a task.
+Thus, FCFS and Multilevel Queue schedulers exhibit longer task waiting times and end-to end delays, in comparison.

+DMP task scheduling scheme.
 Furthermore, the average waiting time of a task contributes largely to the experienced end-to-end data transmission delay, hence the strong correlation between the results of Figures 9 and 6.
-In the Proposed task scheduling approach, the source of a data packet is used to define the priority of data packets other than real-time.
+In the DMP task scheduling approach, the source of a data packet is used to define the priority of data packets other than real-time.
 The priority of non-real time data packet will be more if it is sensed at remote node rather than the current sending node.

 Moreover, when no real-time tasks are available, pr3 tasks can preempt pr2 tasks if they are in starvation for a long time.
 This allows the processing of different types of tasks with fairness.
 The memory is also dynamically allocated to three queues and the size of the highest-priority queue is usually smaller than the two other queues (Figure 2) since pr1 real-time tasks do not occur frequently compared to nonreal- time tasks.
 As the memory capacity of a sensor node is limited, this also balances memory usages.
 Moreover, tasks are mostly non-real-time and are processed in the pr2 and pr3 queues.
-Non-real-time tasks that a node x receives from the lower level nodes are known as non-realtime remote tasks and processed with higher priority (pr2) than the non-real time local tasks that x senses.
+Non-real-time tasks that a node x receives from the lower level nodes are known as non-real-time remote tasks and processed with higher priority (pr2) than the non-realtime local tasks that x senses.